Metronidazole, tablets 250 mg 40 pcs

 – hypersensitivity to metronidazole, to other nitroimidazole derivatives, to imidazoles or to other components of the drug;

-– organic CNS lesions (including epilepsy);
+– organic lesions of the central nervous system (including epilepsy);

 – leukopenia (including history);